Rural Long-Term Care Facilities

 - Assisted living facilities – Provide housing and services to people who need assistance but do not require round-the-clock skilled nursing care.
 Support may include help with activities of daily living, meals, housekeeping, medication management, transportation, and social and wellness programs.

 - Residential services for people with developmental or other disabilities – Provide housing and nonmedical care and services for children or adults with disabilities or functional limitations.
-Many different names are used for facilities of this type, including assisted living, adult living facilities, group homes, developmental homes, and others.
+Many different names are used for facilities of this type, including assisted living, adult living facilities, group homes, developmental homes, community-based residential facilities, and others.

 Frequently Asked Questions